 A: Our position about the Iran deal is very clear.
 As the [Israeli] prime minister [Benjamin Netanyahu] said, we should either fix it or nix it.
 And I think the approach by President Trump is the right approach.
 You cannot ignore it.
 Some European countries tend to think they can ignore it, and everything will be OK.
 But that is not the case, and we believe that U.S. leadership is capable of changing the reality.

-Q: Given Russia and China’s veto power in the U.N., what can be done against Iran?
+Q: Given Russia and China’s veto power in the United Nations, what can be done against Iran?

 A: I think that the U.N. should look at the existing Security Council resolutions that are not being accepted by the Iranians—the ballistic-missiles tests and other decisions of supporting terrorism in the region.
 They can start with enforcing those resolutions.

 Q: During the past year, you have brought evidence before the U.N.
 Security Council several times of Hezbollah’s violation of Resolution 1701.
-What steps are you taking in the U.N. to counter Hezbollah?
+What steps are you taking at the United Nations to counter Hezbollah?

 A: When you look at the reality in southern Lebanon, it is very disturbing.
 You see the number of weapons and missiles, and you see the violation of Resolution 1701.
 Every time we read the reports [on UNIFIL], I ask why no one mentions the fact that UNIFIL forces are not allowed to enter the villages and forests in southern Lebanon.
 They cannot actually stop anything because Hezbollah will not allow them into the region.